selfcustody/krux/docs/getting-started/settings.en.md

 ### Theme

 Choose your color theme according to your preference.
 Some themes may be more suitable for some devices, coordinator cameras and environments.
-Light theme, for example, may be easier to scan QR codes from in brighter environments.
+As an example, it may be easier to scan QR codes from Krux devices using light theme in brighter environments.

 <br><br><br><br><br>

 ### Touchscreen

-If your device has a touchscreen you can change the touch detection threshold.
-If it is too sensitive or detecting false (ghost) touches, you should increase the threshold value, making it less sensitive.
-The other way also valid, reduce the threshold to make the screen more sensitive to touches.
+If your device has touchscreen you can change the touch detection threshold.
+If it is being too sensitive or detecting false (ghost) touches, you should increase the threshold value, making it less sensitive.
+The other way is also valid, reduce the threshold to make the screen more sensitive to touches.

 <br><br><br><br><br>